 Old Man's is a bowly reef break in the channel between Carenero and Bastimentos Island.
 This right and left breaking wave is a favorite for surfers of all skill levels.
 On the outside, the wave feels the reef and horseshoes into a bending wall that breaks both ways.
 Pay attention, often, the left is longer than the right and outside sets can get hollow.
 A really fun wave for all.

 Julio's Right is a long right that starts as bowl that peels down the reef.
 This wave is perfect for all skill levels and under head high, it is a perfect longboard wave.
 Once over head, Julio's presents the surfer with a near perfect wall that begs for lip bashing, roundhouse cut backs and airs.
 The takeoff can get hollow, but the wave never gets intimidating.
 Julio's Right is also under everybody's nose but chances are, you'd surf this wave alone.
 We always keep an eye on Julio's Right.

 Discovery is out there in Bocas Del Toro.
-Just recently, we found a right breaking wave over an very live reef.
+We found a right breaking wave over an very live reef.
 At 4.5 feet and 9 seconds, out of the northeast, the sets were double overhead and lined up with multiple barrel opportunities for 150 yards.
-We are sure that at 6 feet, this place will be world class.
+We went back at 6 feet... it was world class.

 Outer Island and Discovery Opportunities